 Some Commonwealth charter schools are designated as regional schools and serve several cities or towns.
 For regional charter schools, students living in any one of the cities or towns in the region receive enrollment preference.

 A few charter schools are designated as Horace Mann charter schools.
 These schools, although still independent, have closer ties to the local school district.

-Generally, transportation is provided to charter school students only if they live in the school district in which the charter school is located.
-If your child lives in a school district outside of the one in which the charter school is located, you are responsible for getting your child to and from the charter school.
+Generally, transportation is provided to charter school students only if they live in the school district in which the charter school is located or if they are students with disabilities who are entitled to transportation under special education laws.
+If your child lives in a school district outside of the one in which the charter school is located and is not entitled to transportation under special education laws, you are responsible for getting your child to and from the charter school.

-The Board of Education must decide every five years whether to renew the school's charter.
+The Board of Elementary and Secondary Education must decide every five years whether to renew the school's charter.
 In addition, the Board may revoke a charter before the end of the five years if the school fails to meet certain requirements of its charter.
-If your child is attending a charter school and the school's charter is revoked or not renewed, your child will need to transfer back to his or her home district or select another option for enrolling outside of the home district.
+If your child is attending a charter school and the school's charter is revoked or not renewed, your child will need to transfer back to their home district or select another option for enrolling outside of the home district.

 In grades 9–12, students may choose to participate in vocational technical education programs, such as automotive technology, culinary arts, or design and visual communications, in preparation for a future career.
 Students in these programs take academic courses in addition to their technical courses and must meet the same requirements for high school graduation that all high school students must meet, including passing the Massachusetts Comprehensive Assessment System or "MCAS" tests.
 These vocational technical education programs are approved by the Department of Elementary and Secondary Education and are sometimes referred to as "Chapter 74-approved" programs.